rhinstaller/initial-setup/README.rst

 while presenting a nice UI to the user.
 Addons can have a GUI, TUI or can be headless, working only with data in their kickstart section or from other sources.

-For a comprehensive documentation about Anaconda/Intial Setup see the "Anaconda Addon Development Guide" by Vratislav Podzimek:
+For comprehensive documentation about Anaconda/Intial Setup see the "Anaconda Addon Development Guide" by Vratislav Podzimek:

 * https://vpodzime.fedorapeople.org/anaconda-addon-development-guide/